 M.S.
 Degree with a concentration in Educational Technology (30 Credits)

-CORE COURSES – 6 credits
+REQUIRED COURSES – 6 credits

-EST 582 - Systems Approach to Human-Machine Systems
+EST 582 - Introduction to Systems Concepts

-ADDITIONAL 24 CREDITS REQUIRED
+SELECTION OF AN ADDITIONAL 24 CREDITS

 EST 521 – The Social and Global Impact of Technology in Education